Modern Force Feedback

 for Serious Sim Pilots.

-High-torque force feedback that transforms simulation from visual to physical: stall buffet, trim forces, and aerodynamic loading you feel through your hand.
+Artisan-built, high-torque force feedback that transforms simulation from visual to physical: stall buffet, trim forces, and aerodynamic loading you feel through your hand.

 Rhino FFB Base from €800 · DIY Kits from €179